+Adding a stone fireplace can add a beautiful feature to your home.
 Stone is the best choice, whether you’re looking at beautiful period fireplaces or modern minimalist designs.
 New fireplaces use stones like marble and granite for the same reasons our distant (and not so distant) ancestors did: stone is heat resistant; doesn’t catch fire; doesn’t weather or change colour due to contact with heat or fire; is easy to clean; and can withstand knocks and bumps from logs, coal buckets and other equipment.
 But with the wide range of stones available, from granite to quartz, which should you choose?

-Which part of a fireplace is stone?
+Which Part of a Fireplace is Stone?

 There’s more to a fireplace than meets the eye, and stone may be used for all or only part of the fireplace.
 All fireplaces have a firebox (where the fire is lit) or an equivalent gas or electric fitting.
 Stone may be used for this in log or coal burning open fires, but if so it typically has a rough finish as metal fire tools, logs or coal will scratch a polished finish over time.
 The fireplace surrounds the firebox and is typically of stone, concrete or tile as these materials won’t catch fire.

-Many period homes have sadly lost their original fireplaces, but if you want to reopen the chimney, whether for an open fire, a log burner, a gas or electric fire, creating a fireplace which suits the room can not only enhance its character but also improve the sale value of your home.
-Traditional fireplaces used marble, granite, limestone and other natural stones so we recommend sticking with these materials or using engineered stones which mimic nature.
+Many period homes have sadly lost their original fireplaces, but if you want to reopen the chimney, whether for an open fire, a log burner, a gas or electric fire, creating a fireplace that suits the room can not only enhance its character but also improve the sale value of your home.
+Traditional fireplaces used marble, granite, limestone and other natural stones so we recommend sticking with these materials or using engineered stones that mimic nature.

 A traditional fireplace has: